CaptainCrowbar/unicorn-lib/unicorn/string.md

 | ``" % < > \ ^ ` { | }``                | Encoded by both `str_encode_uri()` and `str_encode_uri_component()`
 | `! # $ & ' ( ) * + , / : ; = ? @ [ ]`  | Encoded by `str_encode_uri_component()` but not by `str_encode_uri()`
 | `- . _ ~`                              | Left unencoded by both functions

+The URI encoding functions work with UTF-8 strings because an encoded URI can only be an ASCII string.
+These functions only apply percent encoding; they do not make any attempt to support IDNA domain names.

+* `u8string str_unencode_uri(const u8string& str)`
+* `void str_unencode_uri_in(u8string& str)`

+These perform the reverse transformation to `str_encode_uri()` and `str_encode_uri_component()`, replacing percent escape codes with the original characters.
+These will throw `EncodingError` if the input string contains any bytes that are not graphic ASCII characters, if it contains a percent sign that is not followed by two hex digits, or if the decoded string is not valid UTF-8.

 * `template <typename C> basic_string<C> str_escape(const basic_string<C>& str, uint32_t flags = 0)`
 * `template <typename C> void str_escape_in(basic_string<C>& str, uint32_t flags = 0)`